bliss-framework/web/docs/consistency-is-bliss.md

 ---
-description: Basic understanding of key elements of our Bliss framework.
+description: Basic understanding of key elements of our Bliss Framework.
 ---

 # _Ignorance is a bliss_, but so is consistency